10 Oven Alternatives That Save Space & Work Even Better

 Until now, you may have thought that crockpots are only used to make stews or slow-cook vegetables or meat.
 If you were thinking that, then you are completely wrong because it turns out you can make plenty of great desserts by using a crockpot or a pressure cooker.

 Thanks to the slow cooking feature of the crockpot, you can easily whip up a great dessert.
 In fact, it can also be used to make cakes.
+When you're done, you can slap the washable crockpot parts in the dishwasher.
+It's such a time saver.

 However, keep in mind that you might not be able to bake all the desserts that you could make by using a traditional oven.
 Besides sweet dishes, you can obviously make wonderful main dishes by using the crockpot.